KannonZenetism/the-red-archive/exploring-timelessness-2024.md

 Examining scriptural references to "eternity" or "eternal," such as in Titus 1:2, which states, *"In hope of eternal life…,"* reveals varied interpretations.
 When consulting Strong's Concordance, we find "eternal" translated as "G166, aiōnios, αἰώνιος,"[1] encompassing meanings such as being without beginning and end, always existing, and everlasting.
 The first definition suggests timelessness, while the latter two imply an existence within time, a crucial distinction.

-Furthermore, "eternal" (Strong’s G166) in verses like 1 John 2:25 and John 17:3, compared with "everlasting" in Old Testament texts such as Proverbs 8:23, *"From everlasting I was established, from the beginning, before the earth began,"* indicates a finite existence beginning in time.
+Furthermore, "eternal" (Strong's G166) in verses like 1 John 2:25 and John 17:3, compared with "everlasting" in Old Testament texts such as Proverbs 8:23, *"From everlasting I was established, from the beginning, before the earth began,"* indicates a finite existence beginning in time.
 This interpretation is supported by its Concordance definition [2], "H5769, ʿôlām, עוֹלָם," meaning long duration or perpetual existence.

 ## Timelessness and the Nature of God